alitourani/Iranis-dataset/README.md

 ## Citation

 If you have used this dataset, please cite the following paper:
->  Ali Tourani, Sajjad Soroori, Asadollah Shahbahrami, and Alireza Akoushideh, "**Iranis: A Large-scale Dataset of Farsi License Plate Characters**," ([Link](https://arxiv.org/abs/2101.00295 "Link"))
+>  Ali Tourani, Sajjad Soroori, Asadollah Shahbahrami, and Alireza Akoushideh, "**Iranis: A Large-scale Dataset of Farsi License Plate Characters**," ([DOI](https://doi.org/10.1109/IPRIA53572.2021.9483461 "DOI"))